 Cooling and overclocking

-One of the biggest issues facing the RX 5700 XT and 5700 is that the reference blower coolers aren’t up to the task.
-Although there have been some who’ve found that new heatpaste and added washers can make quite a difference, the out of the box coolers on these cards aren’t great.
-They’re loud and they don’t cool the GPU well enough to prevent throttling, which is why we don’t see these cards hitting the boost clocks that AMD claims they’re capable of.
+One of the biggest issues facing the RX 5700 XT and 5700 at launch, was that the reference blower coolers weren’t up to the task.
+Although there have been some who have found that new heat paste and added washers can make quite a difference, the out of the box coolers on those cards aren’t great.
+They’re loud and they don’t cool the GPU well enough to prevent throttling, which is why, out of the box, many reference cards struggle to hit the speeds that AMD claimed.

 The AMD RX 5700 and 5700 XT are an exciting release from AMD.
-The first to use the new RDNA architecture, these cards show serious potential with better cooling and more mature drivers.
-Considering how hot and loud the reference cards get though, we would really recommend waiting for third-party cards before buying one of these.
-It’s not long to wait, and we’ll know a lot more about this generation’s true capabilities in August with those partner cards.
+The first to use the new RDNA architecture, these cards are hotly competitive with Nvidia’s Super Turing GPUs and offer excellent 1080p and 1440p gaming ability.
+Considering how hot and loud the reference cards get though, we would really recommend buying third-party cards or adding your own aftermarket cooling.

 If you don’t want to overclock, the 5700 XT is the card to buy as it’s certainly more powerful.
 But make sure to look up individual reviews, as some models have far better cooling solutions than others.
 If you do overclock, though, and are comfortable flashing the card’s BIOS, the RX 5700 is a better choice.
 You’ll hit 5700 XT speeds without too much difficulty and save yourself some money too.